 <!-- End of global snippet: Please do not remove -->

-The code snippet above is an example only and won’t work on your website.
-When you set up a Floodlight activity, you’ll be able to view and copy the Google tag for your account.
-Learn about the fields and other information in a global snippet.
+When you set up a Floodlight conversion action, you're able to view and copy the Google tag for your account.
+Learn more about the fields and other information in a global snippet.

 Event snippet

 The event snippet should be installed on the page with the event you're tracking.
 It can be placed anywhere on the page after the global snippet.
-For the best tracking accuracy, place the snippet within the <head> section just after the global snippet.
+For the best tracking accuracy, place the snippet within the <head> section, just after the global snippet.

 Here’s an example of an event snippet: